MTanguin/Building-an-ETL-Pipeline-to-Extract-and-Transform-Crowdfunding-Data/README.md

 If you chose Option 1, complete the following steps:

---Import the contacts.xlsx file into a DataFrame.
+- Import the contacts.xlsx file into a DataFrame.

---Iterate through the DataFrame, converting each row to a dictionary.
+- Iterate through the DataFrame, converting each row to a dictionary.

---Iterate through each dictionary, doing the following:
+- Iterate through each dictionary, doing the following:

---Extract the dictionary values from the keys by using a Python list comprehension.
+- Extract the dictionary values from the keys by using a Python list comprehension.
---Add the values for each row to a new list.
+   Add the values for each row to a new list.

---Create a new DataFrame that contains the extracted data.
+- Create a new DataFrame that contains the extracted data.

---Split each "name" column value into a first and last name, and place each in a new column.
+- Split each "name" column value into a first and last name, and place each in a new column.

---Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.
+- Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.

 If you chose Option 2, complete the following steps:

---Import the contacts.xlsx file into a DataFrame.
+- Import the contacts.xlsx file into a DataFrame.

---Extract the "contact_id", "name", and "email" columns by using regular expressions.
+- Extract the "contact_id", "name", and "email" columns by using regular expressions.

---Create a new DataFrame with the extracted data.
+- Create a new DataFrame with the extracted data.

---Convert the "contact_id" column to the integer type.
+- Convert the "contact_id" column to the integer type.

---Split each "name" column value into a first and a last name, and place each in a new column.
+- Split each "name" column value into a first and a last name, and place each in a new column.

---Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.
+- Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.

 Create the Crowdfunding Database